 Riverside Park is a lovely 18-acre wooded open space that rises from the Thames River to the Northeast New London neighborhood and the new Winthrop Elementary STEM Magnet School.
 Created in 1893, the park was a popular recreation spot - for games, picnicking, swimming and viewing the annual Yale-Harvard Regatta - for generations of New Londoners, until it became isolated due to the construction of I-95 and urban renewal.
 It remains a hidden gem whose unique landscape and sweeping views offer peaceful respite from the stresses of everyday life.
 Directions to the park.

-On Saturday, September 17, the Riverside Park Conservancy will hold its 6th annual fall festival in the park.
+This year's Down by the Riverside Festival is tentatively scheduled for Saturday, September 16.
 Join us for a full day of live music, children's activities, plein air painting, plus a community picnic in the amphitheater.
 All activities are free and open to the public!